-Therefore, it is the recommendation by the City Manager that the City Council accept Alternative No, 1, thereby approving the 2009 Comprehensive Plan Update for the Central Iowa Solid Waste Management Association.
+Therefore, it is the recommendation of the City Manager that the City Council adopt Alternative No. 1, thereby approving the proposed 2014 Comprehensive Plan Update for the Central Iowa Waste Management Association.

-CENTRAL IOWA WASTE MANAGEMENT ASSOCIATION COMPREHENSIVE PLAN UPDATE NOVEMBER 2009
+CENTRAL IOWA WASTE MANAGEMENT ASSOCIATION COMPREHENSIVE PLAN UPDATE NOVEMBER 2014